SourLemonJuice/ipapi-agent/docs/api-reference.md

 > Note: Request a loopback, private, unspecified(0.0.0.0/::), or any non-global unicast address will return an error(status `failure`).\
 > Even though, many reserved addresses/CIDRs are still not filtered.

 If you are querying a reserved domain, it will also return an error.
-You can extend this list in config file.\
+You can extend this list in the config file(at `resolve.block_tld`).\
 Current list: `".alt", ".arpa", ".invalid", ".local", ".localhost", ".onion", ".test", ".internal"`\
 Source: [Special-use domain name - Wikipedia](https://en.wikipedia.org/wiki/Special-use_domain_name)

 Consider that some DNS servers will respond with a geolocation-related IP address to reduce CDN's loading time.\
-If you still feel resolving a domain is dangerous, you can set `resolve_domain = false` in config file to protect your server location securely.
+If you still feel resolving a domain is dangerous, you can set `resolve.domain = false` in config file to protect your server location securely.

 ## GET `/query`